Multi-fixed point numerical conformal bootstrap: a case study with structured global symmetry: Introduction

-Since then, notable successes include its precise determination of the critical exponents of the 3d Ising model, and of the Heisenberg fixed points that appear in three-dimensional theories with $O(N)$ internal symmetry \cite{kos2014vector,kos2016precision}.
-These achievements have been rendered possible by various improvements of the original bootstrap technique, including its mixed-correlator extension \cite{kos2014}, whereby it is now possible to enforce crossing symmetry on a wider range of four-point functions composed of non-identical primary scalar operators transforming in arbitrary representations of the global symmetry group.
+Since then, notable successes of the conformal bootstrap method include the precise determination of the critical exponents of the 3d Ising model \cite{elshowk2012,elshowk2014,kos2014,kos2016precision}, and of the Heisenberg fixed points that appear in three-dimensional theories with $O(N)$ internal symmetry \cite{kos2014vector,kos2015archipelago,kos2016precision}.
+These achievements have been rendered possible by various improvements of the original bootstrap technique, including its mixed-correlator extension \cite{kos2014}, whereby crossing symmetry can now be enforced on a wider range of four-point functions composed of non-identical primary scalar operators transforming in arbitrary representations of the global symmetry group.